Master's Entry Program in Nursing (for non-RNs)

 - Minimum 100 hours as a volunteer in a hospital setting observing registered nurses in practice

-- Interview (only qualified applicants will be contacted to schedule an interview based on initial review of their application)
+- Interview (qualified applicants will be contacted to interview based on initial review of their application)

 - Evidence of specified immunizations and screening tests, recent physical examination, and BLS (CPR) certification if admitted into the program